flintlib/flint/doc/source/ca.rst

 .. macro:: CA_OPT_PREC_LIMIT

-    Maximum precision to use internally for numerical evaluation with Arb.
+    Maximum precision to use internally for numerical evaluation with Arb, and in some cases for the magntiude of exact coefficients.
     This parameter affects the possibility to prove inequalities and find simplifications between related extension numbers.
     This is not a strict limit; some calculations may use higher precision